 The vast majority of pupils are able to write legibly and fluently.
-However, some pupils need more support and teachers of children, whose handwriting is limited by problems with fine motor skills, should liaise with the SENCO to develop a programme designed for the individual child.
+However, some pupils need more support and teachers of children, whose handwriting is limited by problems with fine motor skills, should liaise with the SENCO to develop a programme designed for the individual child which might include periodic use of assisted technologies.